turbot/steampipe-docs/docs/cloud/integrations/powerbi.md

 ```

 Once Power BI previews the data, click on `Close & Apply` to save.
-You may also save it into a CSV file using the export option under visual settings.
+You may also save it into a CSV file using the export option.

 <div style={{"marginTop":"1em", "marginBottom":"1em", "width":"60%"}}>
 <img src="/images/docs/cloud/powerbi-instancetype-visual.png" />
 </div>

-Now click on `New Visual` from the ribbon and similarly create visuals for CPU utilization, buckets with default encryption disabled and top 10 cost by service with these queries.
+Now click `New Visual` from the ribbon and create visuals for CPU utilization, buckets with default encryption disabled, and top 10 cost by service with these queries.

 ```
 = Odbc.Query("dsn=<data source name>", "select